 3. Do you have a tripod or can you be near the photo booth area?

 It’s always wonderful when parents take their own pictures in the photo booth, but YOU absolutely want a copy of the pictures!
 I try to place myself near the photo booth area so I can use my phone to snap pictures.
 If you have an iPad or tablet available, you could easily encourage families to use it to document their fun.
+This is also a great place for a volunteer OR an intern.
+They can create great relationships during the photo booth while you talk and visit with other families in the classroom.

 4. Have fun with it!